Pope County Militia War: Envoys and commissions

 In August, Governor Hadley sent General Albert W. Bishop to Pope County "as a commissioner of peace and to discover the actual state of feeling" and report to the governor.
-Bishop, in a report to Hadley, said that there was "insufficient" cause for a declaration of martial law.
+In a report to Hadley, Bishop said there was "insufficient" cause for a declaration of martial law.
 He also reported that the people generally believed that peace should be maintained and that County Clerk Hickox and Sheriff Dodson should resign.

 A group of men—W. I. Warwick, E. H. English, Sol.
 F. Clark and James S. Wolfe—commissioned by Governor Hadley to ascertain what steps could be taken to disband the militia and "more speedily restore peace and confidence" determined that the Pope County issues had been "engendered and fostered by unscrupulous politicians."

 Unsafe to do Business

 Dodson and Hickox next tried, in August, to get martial law declared under the premise that it was unsafe to do county business at the courthouse in Dover.
 Ordered to close the county clerk's office by Hickox, Deputy Clerk (Rev.) J. M. P. Hickerson instead kept it open.

 Many merchants of Dover and Russellville moved their goods out of the county.